 It is the Company's intention to reinvest undistributed earnings of its foreign subsidiaries and thereby infinitely postpone their remittance.
-As a result, deferred U.S. income taxes have not been provided on undistributed earnings of foreign subsidiaries of the Company.
-In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes or U.S. income taxes.
+In the event it needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes.
 It is not currently practical to estimate the legal restrictions or tax liability that would arise from such repatriations.
-The cumulative amount of unremitted earnings from the foreign subsidiaries that is expected to be permanently reinvested was approximately \$26,176 on March 31, 2017.